v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_03_Lab2_Ex1_Manage_Admin_Delegation.md

 	**Note:** To copy an ObjectID, highlight the ObjectID and select Ctrl-C to copy it.
 Then place your cursor in the appropriate spot in the command and press Ctrl-V to paste it.

-	Now that you know where each ObjectID goes, type in the **Add-AzureADDirectoryRoleMember** command, copy each ObjectID and paste it within quotation marks in its appropriate location within the command, and then press Enter.
+	Now that you know where each ObjectID goes, type in the following command, copy each ObjectID and paste it within quotation marks in its appropriate location within the command, and then press Enter:

+		Add-AzureADDirectoryRoleMember -ObjectID "paste in the role's ObjectID here" -RefObjectId "paste in Patti's object ID here"

 11. You now want to verify which users have been assigned to certain roles.
-Displaying the users assigned to a role is a two-step process in PowerShell.<br/>

-	‎**Important:** Do NOT perform the following commands just yet – this is an informational step whose purpose is to describe what you will be doing in the remaining steps in this task.

-	- You will begin by running a command that creates a macro command ($role) that states that anytime $role is used in a cmdlet, it should retrieve all users assigned to whichever role name you are validating.  <br/>
+Displaying the users assigned to a role is a two-step process in PowerShell.
+You will begin by creating a macro command ($role) that states that anytime $role is used in a cmdlet, it should retrieve all users assigned to whichever role name you are validating.

-		&dollar;role = Get-MsolRole -RoleName "enter name of role here"
+	You will create this $role variable for the Service Support Administrator role.
+To do so, type the following command and then press Enter:

+		$role = Get-AzureADDirectoryRole | Where-Object {$_.DisplayName -eq "Service Support Administrator"}

-	- After creating the macro in the prior step, you will then run the following command that directs PowerShell to display all object IDs for the users who have been assigned to the name of the role that you invoked in the previous $role macro.  <br/>
+12. After creating the macro in the prior step, you will then run the following command that directs PowerShell to display all object IDs for the users who have been assigned to the name of the role that you invoked in the previous $role macro.  <br/>

-		Get-MsolRoleMember -RoleObjectId $role.ObjectId

-12. You should now run the following two commands as described in the previous step to verify that Patti Fernandez was assigned the Service support administrator role:  <br/>

-		$role = Get-MsolRole -RoleName "Service support administrator"

-		Get-MsolRoleMember -RoleObjectId $role.ObjectId
+		Get-AzureADDirectoryRoleMember -ObjectId $role.ObjectId

-13. Verify that **Patti Fernandez** is in the list of users who have been assigned the **Service support administrator** role.
+13. Verify that **Patti Fernandez** is in the list of users who have been assigned the **Service Support Administrator** role.

-14. You should now run the following two commands to verify which Adatum users have been assigned to the **Billing administrator** role.  <br/>
+14. Repeat steps 11-12 to verify which Adatum users have been assigned to the **Global Administrator** role.  <br/>

-		$role = Get-MsolRole -RoleName "Billing administrator"

-		Get-MsolRoleMember -RoleObjectId $role.ObjectId

-15. Verify that **Diego Siciliani** is in the list of users who have been assigned the **Billing administrator** role (you assigned Diego to this role in the prior task using the Microsoft 365 admin center).
+15. Verify that there are multiple user accounts that have been assigned the Global Administrator role.
+In a real world scenario, you would use these two PowerShell commands to monitor how many global admins exist in your Microsoft 365 deployment.
+You would then remove the Global Administrator role from any users who truly shouldn't have it (remember, the best practice guideline is to have between 2 to 4 global admins).
+In the case of this lab, while your lab hosting provider assigned the Global Administrator role to users other than the MOD Administrator (remember, you assigned it to Holly Dickson), you'll just leave these users as is.
+In this fictitious Adatum deployment, there's no point in wasting your time removing this role from their accounts.
+Plus, some of the future lab tasks are based on these users being assigned the Global Administrator role.
+Just remember that in your real world deployments, the Enterprise Administrator should monitor this role on a periodic basis to keep the number of assigned users between 2 and 4.

 16. Leave your Windows PowerShell session open for future lab exercises; simply minimize it before going on to the next task.

 ### Task 3 - Verify Delegated Administration

 In this task, you will begin by examining the administrative properties of two users, Joni Sherman and Lynne Robbins.
-You will then log into the Office 365 home page on the Client 1 VM (LON-CL1) as each user to confirm several of the changes that you made when managing their administrative delegation in the prior tasks.
+You will then log into the Microsoft 365 home page on the Client 1 VM (LON-CL1) as each user to confirm several of the changes that you made when managing their administrative delegation in the prior tasks.
 Finally, as Lynne Robbins, you will perform several user account maintenance tasks, such as resetting passwords and blocking a user account.

-**Password Note:** When logging into Microsoft 365 as any of the existing user accounts that were created for you in the Microsoft 365 tenant (for example, Joni Sherman, Lynne Robbins, and so on), you must use the same Tenant Password that you used in Lab 1 when you signed in using the tenant email account (admin@xxxxxZZZZZZ.onmicrosoft.com) to set up your organization profile.
-All the existing Microsoft 365 user accounts in your tenant have been assigned this same Tenant Password, which your instructor will provide for you.
+**Password Note:** When logging into Microsoft 365 as any of the existing user accounts that were created for you in the Microsoft 365 trial tenant by your lab hosting provider (for example, Joni Sherman, Lynne Robbins, and so on), you must use the same Tenant Password that you used in Lab 1 when you signed in using the MOD Administrator account to set up your organization profile.
+All of the existing Microsoft 365 user accounts in your tenant have been assigned this same Tenant Password, which your instructor will provide for you.
+Only Holly Dickson has a different password, since you entered **Pa55w.rd** as Holly's password when you created her user account.

 1. In LON-DC1, you should still be logged into the Microsoft 365 admin center as Holly Dickson.
 If not, then do so now.